 - Low-fat milk and dairy products

-- Unsaturated “good” fats like olive oil, canola oil, and peanut oil
+- Unsaturated “good” fats such as Omega-3 fatty acids and fats like olive oil, canola oil, and peanut oil

 - Food laced with artificial sweeteners